This egg fried rice is flavored with lots of scallions! It’s a quick and easy way to whip up a light meal and use up leftover rice and eggs.

 Also, the scallion scrambled eggs are great on their own as breakfast or as a quick side dish to any Korean meal.

 The key to this recipe is the oil flavored with scallions that’s used to cook the eggs and fry the rice.
-It gives this simple dish a nice flavor.
+It gives this simple dish a nice flavor boost.

-To keep the eggs soft, I first make scrambled eggs that are a bit runny, remove from the pan, fry the rice, and then add the eggs back to the pan to combine with the rice at the end.
+To keep the eggs soft, I first make scrambled eggs that are a bit runny, remove from the pan, and fry the rice.
+And then add the eggs back to the pan to combine with the rice at the end.
 The eggs remain nice and fluffy this way.

 As you probably know, the secret to good fried rice is day old rice.
-If the rice is a bit too hard after being in the fridge, heat it up in the microwave to soften it a little, and break it up if clumped up before frying.
-If you need to make fresh rice for it, make it slightly drier by using a little less water than usual, fluff it up, and then leave it out to cool and dry out a bit.
+If the rice is a bit too hard after being in the fridge, heat it up in the microwave to soften it a little.
+Break it up if clumped up before frying.
+If you need to make fresh rice for it, make it slightly drier by using a little less water than usual.
+Fluff it up, and then leave it out to cool and dry out a bit.

 Egg Fried Rice (Gyeran Bokkeumbap)